 Looking like a Scottish lord on holiday, der Kaiser with Rudi Völler in Mexico in 1986

-Having guided the team to the final of his first major tournament, a great weight had been removed from the shoulders of the coach, allowing him to guide the team towards the 1988 European Championships which would be held on German soil.
+Having guided the team to the final of his first major tournament, a great weight had been removed from the shoulders of the coach, giving him the space he needed to guide the team towards the 1988 European Championships which would be held on German soil.

 When Germany reached the final for the third time in a row after beating England on penalties after another classic encounter, everything had come full circle: Beckenbauer’s first match in charge of the national team in 1984 had been against Argentina, a disappointing evening in Düsseldorf that had seen Germany slump to a 3-1 defeat.

 Der Kaiser surveys his empire.
 Beckenbauer at the opening tie of the 1990 World Cup against Yugoslavia in Milan

 The final was an exact repeat of 1986.
 The same teams, Germany and Argentina, and the the same coaches, Beckenbauer and Carlos Bilardo.
 In Mexico 1986, Bilardo would win the battle and his star man Diego Maradona would get to lift the famous golden trophy.
 Four years later in Italy, it was the turn of Beckenbauer and his dynamic captain Lothar Matthäus.

 A rather scratchy final in Rome’s Olympic Stadium was arguably not the best way to end the tournament, but there was plenty of drama.
 There were two red cards for the increasingly cranky Argentinians as things threatened to boil over completely, and the game was decided by a controversial penalty converted five minutes from time by Andreas Brehme.
 The right team had won, as had been the case in 1986.